softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

     let responseToPepper = new PepperResponse(card, website);
     responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

+## Setting Context:
+ To set context with a Pepper response, use the setContext function which is available to any response type.
+The 'setContext' function requires an object with 3 properties to be valid: 'name', 'lifespan', & 'parameters'.

+### Method definition:
+setContext(contextObj) <br>
+where contextObj is a simple object containing 3 properties:
+  - name = name of the context
+  - lifespan = duration/expiration of the context, once set
+  - parameters = an object containing a comma-separated list of key-value pairs

+### Example of usage:
+    let urlOfBat = generateRandomUrlOfBat()
+    let basicCard = new BasicCard("Random picture of a bat", urlOfBat) let pepperResponse = new PepperResponse(basicCard);
+    pepperResponse.setContext({name: "batImage", lifespan: 3, parameters: { whichImageSeen: urlOfBat }} )
+    pepperResponse.send(response); // <-- send() takes the webhook response object as a parameter

 # BackgroundImage(speech, url)
 ### https://softbankroboticstraining.github.io/pepper-chatbot-api/#image-background-image